MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### UploadBandwidthLimited

-The **UploadBandwidthLimited** key enables the **Set maximum upload throughput** setting.

-The **Set maximum upload throughput** setting sets the maximum upload throughput rate in KB/sec for computers running the OneDrive sync app.
+This setting defines the maximum upload throughput rate in KB/sec for computers running the OneDrive sync app.

-The parameter is **UploadBandwidthLimited** and its value is an integer.
-This value determines determines the upload throughput in KB/sec which the sync app can use.
-The minimum rate is 50 KB/sec and the maximum rate is 100,000 KB/sec.
+To enable this setting, set a value between 50 and 100,000 which is the upload throughput rate the sync app can use.

 The example for this setting in the **.plist** file is:
 <key>UploadBandwidthLimited</key>